nickrtorres/cecs342-lab/00/fe.md

 ## An overview of (front-end) compiler design

+NB1: This is still a WIP

-NB: This overview roughly correlates to chapter 1.6 from *Programming Language Pragmatics*.
-Ancillary references are listed in the [references section] at the bottom of this file.
+NB2: This document provides provides an overview to chapter 1.6 from *Programming Language Pragmatics*.
+Helpful links are inlined throughout.
+If you see any errors, feel free to open an issue or PR to report or fix them.

 ---